Why the U.S. Coronavirus Crisis Is More Trump’s Fault Than the WHO or China

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

 The United States now claims nearly one-third of the world’s COVID-19 cases, making it the center of the coronavirus pandemic.
 Instead of leaning on the World Health Organization for support, last week President Trump announced that he would be halting the U.N. agency’s funding, accusing it of bungling its early response to the coronavirus.
 “This is lunacy.
 Truly,” responded Jeremy Konyndyk, a policy fellow at the Center for Global Development who previously served as the director of USAID’s Office of U.S. Foreign Disaster Assistance, where he coordinated the country’s humanitarian responses to the 2014 Ebola outbreak in West Africa, the 2015 earthquake in Nepal, and the war in Syria.
 He also served on a WHO advisory group to rethink the agency’s responses to outbreaks and emergencies.
 Over the past few months, he has emerged as a leading critic of the Trump administration’s handling of the coronavirus pandemic.
-Intelligencer spoke to Konyndyk about Trump’s WHO announcement, the re-emergence of a theory that the virus may have leaked from a laboratory in Wuhan, and what he thinks is the biggest global health concern on the horizon.
+Intelligencer spoke to Konyndyk about Trump’s WHO announcement, the reemergence of a theory that the virus may have leaked from a laboratory in Wuhan, and what he thinks is the biggest global health concern on the horizon.

 Can you outline your frustrations with the Trump administration’s pause on WHO funding?